t0dd-kr/vuetiful-wordbook/README.md

 ## !!
 Warning !!

 - Only ENG to KOR
-- Using Selenium Webdriver from Google Translation (https://translate.google.co.kr/?hl=ko)
+- Using translation from Google Translation (https://translate.google.co.kr/?hl=ko) with Selenium Webdriver (Google Chrome Webdriver)

 ## License